 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 It is important to talk with your doctor about the possibility of the cancer returning, which is common with myeloma, despite recent advances in treatments and testing.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after the original treatment, it is called recurrent myeloma or relapsed myeloma.
-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as targeted therapy and chemotherapy, but they may be used in a different combination or given at a different pace.
-Recent advances in newer therapies mean that the chances of effective treatment for relapsed disease are increasing.
+Recent advances in newer therapies mean that the chances of effective treatment for relapsed myeloma are increasing.

 Your doctor may also suggest clinical trials that are studying new ways to treat recurrent or relapsed myeloma.
-There are multiple drugs currently being researched in the late stages of clinical trials that have shown promise as treatments for recurrent or relapsed myeloma.
+There are multiple medications currently being researched in the late stages of clinical trials that have shown promise as treatments for recurrent or relapsed myeloma.
 See the Latest Research section for more information.
-Whichever treatment plan you choose, palliative care will also be important for relieving symptoms and side effects.
+Whichever treatment plan you choose, palliative and supportive care will also be important for relieving symptoms and side effects.

 People with relapsed myeloma sometimes experience emotions such as disbelief or fear.
-You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from and a cure for myeloma are unlikely.
 The disease is still considered incurable despite recent progress.
 If the cancer cannot be controlled even with the newer treatments available, the disease may be called advanced or terminal.